 Termination Enables for Discrete Inputs: When one of these bits is set to a one, the corresponding discrete input line termination is enabled.
 I/O lines 24 - 33 correspond to discrete inputs 0 - 9 respectively.

-PLL Enable: When this bit is set to a one, the signals used to program and read the PLL are enabled.
+PIIProgEn: When this bit is set to a one, the state-machine used to program the PLL is enabled to operate.